vermilion00/qmk_firmware/docs/features/analog_matrix.md

 There are more buttons defined, up to JS_31.
 These can be used, but don't have an alias at the moment.

-Analogous to the buttons, the axis keycodes are prefixed by JS_.
 Each logical axis (X, Y, Z/Triggers, RX, RY, RZ) has a range from -127 to 127.
 This feature divides the axes up into two components, each being controlled by one keycode.
 The keycode name is comprised of:
 * The prefix JS_
 * L or R, for the Left or Right axis
 * N or P, for the negative or positive component